Stettin Sehenswürdigkeiten

 Central Cemetery

-Now we leave the center, because the next two Szczecin sights are a little outside.
-The Central Cemetery (Polish: Cmentarz Centralny) is with an area of almost 179 hectares today the third largest cemetery in Europe and yet almost unknown in the West!
-The area was laid out around 1900 and until today more than 300,000 people have been buried here.
-From the beginning it was planned to use it also as a place for strolling, which is why there are a lot of different trees from different regions of the world, there are said to be more than 500 different species.
+There are also some really beautiful Szczecin sights outside the city centre.
+With an area of almost 179 hectares, the Central Cemetery (Cmentarz Centralny) is the third-largest cemetery in Europe today and yet almost unknown!
+The area was laid out around 1900 and more than 300,000 people have been buried here.
+From the very beginning, it was planned to use it as a place for strolling, which is why there are a large number of different trees from different regions of the world, there are said to be over 500 different species.
 Particularly impressive is the Monument to the Brotherhood of Arms, which you can see above.
-It was unveiled during the communist era and stands in the center of the military use part of the burial ground.
+It was unveiled during the communist era and stands in the centre of the military part of the burial ground.

 In addition, there are many other exciting places to discover, literally at every corner surprising perspectives open up.
 You should therefore take more than two hours to explore the fountains, memorials, graves, chapels and tree species, which are conveniently explained on information boards.